littke/inspiritas-bootstrap/README.md

 ## Origins

-Jonatan Littke debuted on <a href="http://www.dribbble.com">Dribbble</a> with his 'Campaign UI' and made it to the front page on the first day.
-Many have requested this design as a PSD and today it's released by <a href="http://www.ripplehq.com">Ripple</a>
+Jonatan Littke debuted on Dribbble with his <a href="http://dribbble.com/shots/156005-Campaign-UI?list=users">Campaign UI</a>
+and made it to the front page on the first day.
+Many have requested this design as a PSD and now it's released by <a href="http://www.ripplehq.com">Ripple</a>
 for free.

 ## How to use